What Does “Unquenchable passion” Mean?

 Well, the short answer is that I LOVE “doing stuff” if there is a reason.
 Not being busy to be busy, but to DO something that will mean something; make an impact, make a difference.
 I think that’s what we all want.

-So few of us actually THINK about what we “can” do, fewer still then strategically, purposefully, PLAN on how they may make a difference, even a smaller number actually DO.
+However… Few of us actually THINK about what we “can” do, fewer still strategically & purposefully PLAN on how they may make a difference.
+Even a smaller number actually DO anything.

 Since I was a very young person, I have not been able to stop myself from thinking in this way.
 It’s as if God has turned a little switch on in my brain that I can’t shut off.

 Truth is, I like the switch being on…

 I LOVE the hustle of business, I like getting in a room with nothing but brilliant people, a clean whiteboard, and lots of passion.

 I LOVE getting things done!
 YES, it’s hard, but anything worth doing is gonna be hard.
 If it’s easy, that’s probably a sign it’s probably not all that important.

 The world says “I’m too busy, that’s too much work, that’s impossible.

 The world says “The rich shouldn’t be rich, I want something for free”.

 The world says “serve yourself first”.